 And sometimes that’s even more extreme.
 During the 2021 Medaille Mens’ season it worked out that I only got to coach from the 1/2 sideline.
 Normally, I would have been on the 4/5 side for home matches, but due to COVID protocols we had to shift our benches to the same side of the court as the R1.

 One other thing to consider here is the spectator perspective.
-If we don’t change sides then viewers will essentially always have the same set of players on their near side.
+If we don’t change sides then viewers will essentially always have the same positions on their near side (e.g. OH and Libero when you’re on the 4/5 side).
 That strikes me as lessening the viewing experience.

 If the court is truly even, I don’t have any issue with teams opting to stay on the same side.
 Both coaches need to agree, though.
 In that case, it’s been suggested by some that the line judges change sides from set to set to balance out any potential issues there.
-That would be interesting.
+That strikes me as a good idea.

 6 Steps to Better Practices - Free Guide